 As provided in Stipulation VII C. 7, if an Undertaking may adversely affect a historic property, USACE may propose to resolve the adverse effect through the application of one or more of the Treatment Measures set out below.
-The selected measures will be developed by USACE after discussions with the SHPO of jurisdiction, appropriate Federally-recognized Tribe(s), and other consulting parties, as appropriate, and will be documented in writing (in a Treatment Plan).
-USACE will provide the SHPO of jurisdiction, appropriate Federally-recognized Tribe(s), and other consulting parties, as appropriate, and will be documented in writing (in a Treatment Plan).
-USACE will provide the SHPO of jurisdiction, appropriate Federally-recognized Tribe(s), and other consulting parties, as appropriate, with the opportunity to concur on the proposed Treatment Measures as set out in VII.C.7.A.3.
+The selected measures will be developed by USACE after discussions with the SHPO of jurisdiction, appropriate Federally-recognized Tribe(s), and other Consulting Parties, as appropriate, and will be documented in writing (in a Treatment Plan).
+USACE will provide the SHPO of jurisdiction, appropriate Federally-recognized Tribe(s), and other Consulting Parties, as appropriate, with the opportunity to concur on the proposed Treatment Measures as set out in VII.C.7.A.3.

-The Treatment Plan shall identify, at a minimum and as appropriate: the responsible party/entity that will implement and complete each treatment measure; the scope of work and the standards that will apply to the preparation and distribution of a deliverable; the deliverable(s) (e.g. the quantity, approximate size, materials, content, final ownership/copyrights); measures to ensure that any treatment measure documenting the condition of or requiring the data recovery on the historic property is implemented before the property is adversely affected; any professional qualifications that will be required to prepare deliverable(s) described in the Treatment Measure(s); the repositories and/or parties that will receive copies of a deliverable and the disposition of any deliverable that is not curated; points when USACE, NFS, agent or contractor, SHPO/THPO, and/or Federally-recognized Tribes, and other consulting parties, as appropriate, will be given the opportunity to review and comment on the deliverable; and timeframes for each review and deliverable.
+The Treatment Plan shall identify, at a minimum and as appropriate: the responsible party/entity that will implement and complete each treatment measure; the scope of work and the standards that will apply to the preparation and distribution of a deliverable; the deliverable(s) (e.g. the quantity, approximate size, materials, content, final ownership/copyrights); measures to ensure that any treatment measure documenting the condition of or requiring the data recovery on the historic property is implemented before the property is adversely affected; any professional qualifications that will be required to prepare deliverable(s) described in the Treatment Measure(s); the repositories and/or parties that will receive copies of a deliverable and the disposition of any deliverable that is not curated; points when USACE, NFS, agent or contractor, SHPO/THPO, and/or Federally-recognized Tribes, and other Consulting Parties, as appropriate, will be given the opportunity to review and comment on the deliverable; and timeframes for each review and deliverable.

-USACE will provide written notice to the SHPO of jurisdiction, appropriate Federally-recognized Tribe(s), and other consulting parties, as appropriate, within sixty (60) days of the completion of the Treatment Measures as required by Stipulation VII.
+USACE will provide written notice to the SHPO of jurisdiction, appropriate Federally-recognized Tribe(s), and other Consulting Parties, as appropriate, within sixty (60) days of the completion of the Treatment Measures as required by Stipulation VII.
 C.7.
 USACE shall include information pertaining to the progress of and completion of all Treatment Measures in the annual report pursuant to Stipulation III.
 A. 16.
 USACE Roles and Responsibilities.

-Any dispute regarding the implementation of a Treatment Plan will be resolved following the process set out in Stipulation XI, Dispute Resolution.
+Any dispute regarding the implementation of a Treatment Plan will be resolved following the process set out in Stipulation XII, Dispute Resolution.

-This Appendix may be amended in accordance with the process set out in Stipulation XIII B. of this Agreement for amending appendices.
+This Appendix may be amended in accordance with the process set out in Stipulation XIV B. of this Agreement for amending appendices.

-\\Reminder\\ should there be human remains associated with/anticipated during implementation of a Treatment Plan, review Stipulation IX Treatment of Human Remains to ensure accepted protocols are followed.
+\\Reminder\\ should there be human remains associated with/anticipated during implementation of a Treatment Plan, review Stipulation X Treatment of Human Remains to ensure accepted protocols are followed.

-If USACE, in consultation with the SHPO of jurisdiction, Federally-recognized Tribes, and other consulting parties, determines that a treatment measure, including Alternative Mitigation\, not included in the list below is in the public interest and is the most appropriate means to resolve an adverse effect, USACE will initiate consultation to develop an MOA or a Programmatic Agreement as set out in Stipulation VII.C.7 (b) or (c).
+If USACE, in consultation with the SHPO of jurisdiction, Federally-recognized Tribes, and other Consulting Parties, determines that a treatment measure, including Alternative Mitigation\, not included in the list below is in the public interest and is the most appropriate means to resolve an adverse effect, USACE will initiate consultation to develop an MOA or a Programmatic Agreement as set out in Stipulation VII.C.7 (b) or (c).